cjmet/AhMediaPlayer/README.md

 <br>

 ## Dev Blog
+* Updated Layout was not stable.
+Reverted it.
+I'll have to re-enable it one item at a time until I can find the unstable item.
+The fragility of MAUI layouts is frustrating.
+* Updated the layout.
+Moved the kittens to the corner, and gained room for one extra Playlist and Song each.
 * We have a .Zip Package!
 Via command line publishing.
   * .Zip: 	dotnet publish -f net8.0-windows10.0.19041.0 -c Release -p:RuntimeIdentifierOverride=win10-x64  -p:WindowsPackageType=None -p:WindowsAppSDKSelfContained=true --output C:\Users\cjmetcalfe\Local\Packages\tmp\
   * .MSIX:  dotnet publish -f net8.0-windows10.0.19041.0 -c Release -p:RuntimeIdentifierOverride=win10-x64 -p:PackageCertificateThumbprint=...... --sc